Xiao Mohe: During the Chen dynasty

-After Northern Zhou destroyed Northern Qi and conquered its territoriy in 577, Emperor Xuan wished to contend for the Xu Province (徐州, roughly modern Xuzhou, Jiangsu) region, and he sent Wu to attack the region in winter 577.
+After Northern Zhou destroyed Northern Qi and conquered its territory in 577, Emperor Xuan wished to contend for the Xu Province (徐州, roughly modern Xuzhou, Jiangsu) region, and he sent Wu to attack the region in winter 577.
 Xiao served under Wu.
 Initially, Wu defeated the Northern Zhou governor of Xu Province Liang Shiyan, forcing Liang to withdraw inside Pengcheng (彭城, the capital of Xu Province) and defend it.
 Wu put Pengcheng under siege.
 In spring 578, the Northern Zhou general Wang Gui arrived with a force to lift the siege, and he, as his first step, cut off Wu's supply route (and escape path).
 Xiao Mohe advised Wu to attack Wang as quick as he could to prevent the supply route from being cut off, but Wu did not follow Xiao's suggestion.
 Soon, the Chen forces were trapped.
 Wu subordinates suggested destroying the levee near Pengcheng so that the area would flood, allowing them to escape by ships.
 Wu agreed, but believing that he, as the commanding general, should withdraw last, did so, sending Xiao with the cavalry first.
 The cavalry was therefore able to escape, but most of the foot soldiers—30,000—and Wu himself were captured by Wang and taken to the Northern Zhou capital Chang'an.
 Xiao was able to return to Jiankang and continued to serve as a general under Emperor Xuan.
 In 580, after Northern Zhou captured the region between the Yangtze and Huai from Chen, Emperor Xuan made an attempt to recapture the territory, and Xiao served in the campaign along with Emperor Xuan's nephew Chen Huiji (陳慧紀), but after he was unable to capture Guangling (廣陵, in modern Huaiyin, Jiangsu), he withdrew.
 Another campaign waged by Xiao and Zhou Luohou (周羅睺) in 581 also ended in failure.